scapegoat-scala/scapegoat/README.md

 A static code anaylzer is a tool that flag suspicious langage usage in code.
 This can include behavior likely to lead or bugs, non idiomatic usage of a language, or just code that doesn't conform to specified style guidelines.

+*What's the difference between this project and Scalastyle?*

+Scalastyle is a similar linting tool which focuses mostly on enforcing style/code standards.
+Scapegoat focuses mostly on static analysis at compile time.
+This means both projects are complimentary as they can detect different problems, although you might find both projects occassionally have a similar inspection.

 ### Usage
 Scapegoat is developed as a scala compiler plugin, which can then be used inside your build tool.